Food, Nutrition & Allergy Policy

 We want to provide a safe environment where staff are vigilant to the children’s dietary needs without making the child feel self-conscious; where possible, we will find an alternative which is close to the food that they are not permitted to eat.
 Our focus and aims are to help the children to understand that there are foods that are not safe to their health yet empower them to make the best choices with other healthy foods.

 At Chingford House Nursery we adhere to the Statutory Framework of the Early Years Foundation Stage (2021): Before a child is admitted to the setting the provider must also obtain information about any special dietary requirements, preferences and food allergies that the child has, and any special health requirements.
 All children with an allergy are included on an allergy list which is displayed in all rooms; further to this there is a photo display of the child, outlining their allergies and the days that they attend the nursery.
 All children have a table mat and the children with allergies have a red one, signifying that they have an allergy and that staff must check before giving them food.

 Parents have the responsibility of keeping the nursery up to date with any dietary or allergy changes.
 The allergy list is updated on a regular basis and parents are asked to email the office to verify changes or that things have stayed the same.
 We request that parents email any allergy or dietary requirements so that the nursery has a written record (firstname.lastname@example.org).
 We cannot accept verbal information given to staff members as this may not be passed on accurately to our written records.

 Children who are intolerant of certain foods or environmental allergens may react adversely if they eat or come into contact with them, therefore staff will:

-Ensure that appropriate documentation is taken to hospital with the child
+-Ensure that appropriate documentation is taken to the hospital with the child